Apportionment by country: Senate

 Under Article I, Section 3, of the U.S. Constitution, each state has two seats in the Senate.
 This equality of representation is shielded from being amended by Article V which specifies that no state, without its consent, shall be deprived of having the same number of seats as the others.
 (Neither the District of Columbia, nor the country's territories and possessions have representation in the Senate, as they are not states.)

 Senators from each state were originally elected by that state's legislature, and influenced only indirectly by the voters, through their election of state legislators.
 The 17th Amendment, ratified in 1913, provided for direct election of U.S. Senators.
 It did not however, change the principle of equal representation of the states in the Senate, which, as James Madison noted in The Federalist No. 39, ensures a polity of mixed sovereignty, one in which the states are an integral part of the federal government.
 This, of course, is precisely why those who think the Constitution not democratic enough would wish to remove that portion of the Constitution.
 The 38 million people who live in the nation's 22 least populous states are represented by 44 senators, while the 38 million residents of California, the most populous state, are represented by two.

 House

-The House of Representatives, by comparison, is required by Article I, Section 2, to be "apportioned among the several states... according to their respective numbers."
-The Constitution does not provide for either fractional votes or Congressional seats spanning states and guarantees every state at least one Representative.
-Thus, a resident of a state whose population just barely qualifies for two Representatives has almost twice the relative influence as a resident of a state that does not quite qualify for two.